 Whether a particular intervention complies with this legal principle can be complex.
-Often, multiple factors must be taken into account.273
+Often, multiple factors must be taken into account.

 Stakeholders reported a broad range of experiences regarding the circumstances in which medical interventions have been conducted without personal consent, both historically and in current clinical practice.
-Stakeholders also expressed divergent views on when such interventions should be permitted.274
+Stakeholders also expressed divergent views on when such interventions should be permitted.

-Some people born with variations in sex characteristics and some civil society organisations stated that, in their experience, permissible and impermissible considerations are currently considered together in deciding whether an intervention should be conducted.275 are associated with life-threatening risk if not treated promptly.
+Some people born with variations in sex characteristics and some civil society organisations stated that, in their experience, permissible and impermissible considerations are currently considered together in deciding whether an intervention should be conducted.